crystalidea/_i18n/en/_posts/2019-05-28-classic-mac-pro-and-windows.md

 but real life experience shows that the difference is hardly noticable unless you deal with lots of big files (e.g. >1GB where sequential read/write speeds matter) on your system drive.

 We didn't test using PCIe → SATA III adapter or PCIe → NVMe adapter for Windows partition.
-Many users people reported it was not possible in their case.
+Many people reported it was not possible in their case.
 If you successfully did it please let us know in the comments below or via e-mail.

 <h3>Step 2: Create a bootable Windows 10 DVD disk</h3>